 - Bowstrings are an important part of the weapon.
 Could your character have a string made from the hair of a mythical unicorn?

-- And, of course, there are magical enchantments in the crafting of the weapon too.
+- And, of course, there are magical enchantments in the crafting of weapons too.

 Mastery of the bow required a great deal of practice.
 Training involved lining up and aiming at markers set at various distances and gradients.
 A key skill was reading the landscape to note any dips, rises or obstructions.
 The objective was to create a killing zone, rather than aiming for specific targets.